ShresthRao/Tablet-Project/Assets/README.md

 ## PCB & Schematic Assets
 ### No-Zones
 These files are the screenshots of how all four planes individually look without any zones and how they look all together when combined.
+### Schematic
+These files are the screenshots of all components in the schematic.
 ### Zones
 These files are the screenshots of how all four planes individually look with zones and how they look all together when combined.